Our Greek bohemian style

 Depending on the materials used, Greek embroideries could be classified as colored, worked in dyed threads, white, using white silk or cotton threads, lace, worked in cotton with needles, crochet or bobbins, and gold-embroidered, produced with the use of metal threads, gold and silver wire, and gilded wire.

-In my origin place Thessalia, land of cotton, my grandmother as all women of that time used to prepare the dowry for their daughters.
-So I’ve got everything from her and my bohemian house is decorated with her beautiful blankets, table clothes, rugs.
+In the place of my origin, Thessalia, land of cotton, my grandmother, like all women of that time, used to prepare the dowry for their daughters.
+So I’ve got everything from her, and my bohemian house is decorated with her beautiful blankets, tablecloths, and rugs.

-The decorative motifs of the Greek embroidery were arranged horizontally, vertically, diagonally or in a circle with patterns repeating or alternating.
+The decorative motifs in the Greek embroidery were arranged horizontally, vertically, diagonally, or in a circle, with patterns repeating or alternating.

 Other common motifs were crosses, birds, flowers, double-headed eagles, churches, rosettes, anthemia – honeysuckle or palm leaves in radiating clusters, and geometric patterns.